mbbischoff/chromatographics/README.md

 A collection of gay poems by mb bischoff, built with Astro.

+## Features

+- **Color-coded poems**: Each poem has configurable colors for title, background, and text
+- **Tagging system**: Poems can be tagged and filtered by themes
+- **Responsive design**: Works on desktop and mobile devices
+- **Dark mode support**: Automatically adapts to user's color scheme preference

 ## Development

 This site has been converted from a static HTML site to an Astro project while maintaining the original design.
 Each poem now has configurable colors for: